-SIPA’s Mental Health Outreach Program includes psychosocial assessments, in-home outreach counseling, community linkages, Mental Health First Aid (MHFA) trainings, and educational presentations.
+SIPA’s Mental Health Program includes psychosocial assessments, 1:1 and family counseling, community linkages, Mental Health First Aid (MHFA) trainings, and educational presentations.
 This program aims to increase self-awareness, address cultural differences, and de-stigmatize mental health for the safety and well-being of youth, children, and families.

-Counselors provide comprehensive assessments.
-Referrals include intensive mental health services, support groups, wellness, parenting, vocational, domestic violence, and substance use programs.
-Schedule appointment by phone.
+Providing initial assessments and screenings for mental health.
+Referrals include intensive mental health services, support groups, and wellness, parenting, vocational, domestic or intimate partner violence, and substance use programs.

-Join us for Mag-Usap Mondays every month where we raise awareness about mental wellness.
-Topics include self/community care, mindfulness, stress management, and more.
-We also offer on-site engagement and outreach in addition to introductory workshops for your special event, staff, group, school and/or organization.
+Join us for Mag-Usap Mondays every month where we raise awareness about mental wellness with a holistic and trauma-informed approach.
+This psychoeducational series explores mental health disorders and its prevalence in the Filipino/a/x-American community.
+Topics include stigma, depression, anxiety, substance use, grief and loss, evidenced-based interventions, indigenous practices, self/community care, mindfulness, stress management, and wellness activities.
+This series is for those who identify as Filipino/a/x, but all are welcome to attend.
+We also offer on-site speaking engagement and outreach in addition to introductory workshops for your special event, staff, group, school and/or organization.